Corporate Governance Structure and Initiatives | Structure

 Audit and Supervisory Committee members selected by the same committee carry out on-site audits themselves and, in order to increase the efficacy of audits, carry out dynamic organizational audits, including issuing instructions and other actions as necessary to, among others, the Internal Audit Division (directly under the control of the Audit and Supervisory Committee).
 The Internal Audit Division strives to ensure that audits function effectively by reporting the status of audits and improvements, and other issues to Audit and Supervisory Committee members.

 (Convened four times in the year ended March 31, 2022)

 Selection of candidates for director and deliberating and recommending details of director compensation

-The voluntary Nomination and Remuneration Committee (chaired by an external director) is composed of five directors (two of whom are internal directors and three of whom are external directors), with a majority of members being external directors.
+The voluntary Nomination and Remuneration Committee (chaired by an external director) is composed of seven directors (three of whom are internal directors and four of whom are external directors), with a majority of members being external directors.